Health and Halacha Virtual Conference

 Sperm Donors, Egg Donors, and Surrogates: Halacha in Practice

-Yoetzet Halacha Yardena (Cope Yossef) Bodenheimer and Reb Zvi Ryzman, moderated by Dr. Sahar Wertheimer
+Adv.
+Yoetzet Halacha Yardena (Cope- Yossef) Bodenheimer & Dr. Sahar Wertheimer

 Cutting-edge reproductive technology has introduced medical procedures considered science fiction a few short years ago.
 Gamete donation and gestational carriers have enabled many people to build families, and simultaneously raise a host of halachic, ethical and legal questions: who is the mother?
 In what cases would conversion be required?
 How should the State of Israel regulate sperm donation and in all cases where gamete donation is involved, be able to prevent incestuous marriages?
 How should the rabbinic courts treat requests for conversion of children born through ART?

 Going Hormone Free?
 Fertility Awareness Method & Halacha

 Have you been considering finding a contraception that is hormone free?
 Perhaps you’ve heard through the grapevine about the fertility awareness method.
 But is it really a viable option for a couple that keeps halacha?
 Alternatively, you’re trying to conceive and are using fertility awareness method to optimize your chances.
 Anything to keep in mind as you practice FAM?